Andamooka, South Australia: Housing

 The earliest miners occupied rough dugouts driven into the side of a hill.
-The underground portions provided excellent insulation against the extremes of outside temperature.
-Being unsurveyed, occupancy was determined by tenuous Miners' Right.
-That situation deterred capital investment and so in the 1970s Andamooka was essentially a declining shanty town.
-Civic affairs, such as they were, were organised by a citizens' progress association.
-Their limited activities mainly related to electricity generation and supply, and maintaining the dirt airstrip in case the Flying Doctor was needed.
+The underground portions provided excellent insulation against extreme outdoor temperatures.
+Because it was unsurveyed, occupancy was determined by a tenuous Miners' Right.
+That situation deterred capital investment; in the 1970s, Andamooka was essentially a declining shantytown.
+Civic affairs, such as they were, were organized by a citizens' progress association.
+Their limited activities were mainly related to electricity generation and supply, and maintaining the dirt airstrip in case the Flying Doctor was needed.
 All roads were unsealed tracks, while the main street was a dry rocky creek bed (unless there was a rare thunderstorm).
-There were few government agencies.
-Until a police station was opened in 1966, the police made routine weekly visits from Woomera, a mostly military town that supported the Woomera Test Range and Joint Defense Facility Nurrungar.
+There were a few government agencies.
+Until a police station was opened in 1966, the police made routine weekly visits from Woomera, a mostly military town that supported the Woomera Test Range and Joint Defence Facility Nurrungar.
 Unless there was an emergency in between these visits, the isolated settlement was self-policing.
-An establishment named the Tucker Box, which was a licensed restaurant, was the social hub.
+An establishment named the Tucker Box, a licensed restaurant, served as the social hub.
 The Andamooka Co-Op Ltd supplied groceries and fuel.

-In the 1980s, with an influx of work through the advent and development of the nearby mine at Olympic Dam, more houses were built and transported in.
-Many of the town's houses came from the demobilisation of Woomera.
+In the 1980s, following the advent and development of the nearby Olympic Dam mine, an influx of workers led to increased housing construction and the transport of additional houses.
+Many of the town's homes were built during the demobilisation of Woomera.
 A transformation then took place.
-Not many people still live in the traditional dugout style houses of old, although remnants of the town's past remain in the main street, with the cottages of old miners dug into the side of the hill in the main street still standing.
+Not many people still live in the traditional dugout-style houses of old, although remnants of the town's past remain in the main street, with the cottages of old miners dug into the side of the hill still standing.